advancedresearch/reachability_solver/README.md

 so I will use a much simpler example instead.

 In the final round of the Triwizard Tournament, Harry starts at `1` and Cedric starts at `2`.
-Both Harry and Cedric try to reach Triwizard Cup at `5`.
+Both Harry and Cedric try to reach the Triwizard Cup at `5`.
- We want to know whether Harry and Cedric can reach The Triwizard Cup at the same time.
+We want to know whether Harry and Cedric can reach the Triwizard Cup at the same time.
 It turns out that they can, because it is reachable for both Harry and Cedric:

 ```text